Praqma/LearnKubernetes/kamran/Kubernetes-on-GCE-Take2.md

 You now have one instance in this project - the worker node that you specified.
 The kubernetes master, which takes care of pod scheduling and runs the Kubernetes API server, is hosted by Container Engine.

-You can visit the Kubernetes web UI by visiting the master IP from the information from  `clusters list` command. [](https://MASTER_IP/ui "https://MASTER_IP/ui")
+You can visit the Kubernetes web UI by visiting the master IP from the information from  `clusters list` command. [https://MASTER_IP/ui](https://MASTER_IP/ui)

 Needs username and password!
-Where do I get it from?
+See below:

 ```
 [kamran@kworkhorse LearnKubernetes]$ gcloud container clusters get-credentials test-twowebservers